Curved operadic calculus: Counital partial cooperads up to homotopy and transfer of model structures

 \begin{theorem} There is a cofibrantly generated model structure on the category of complete curved absolute partial operads defined by the following classes of morphisms: \begin{enumerate} \item The class of weak-equivalences $\mathrm{W}$ is given by morphisms of complete curved absolute partial operads $f: \mathcal{P} \longrightarrow \mathcal{Q}$ such that $\widehat{\mathrm{B}}_\iota(f)(n): \widehat{\mathrm{B}}_\iota(\mathcal{P})(n) \longrightarrow \widehat{\mathrm{B}}_\iota(\mathcal{Q})(n)$ is a quasi-isomorphism for all $n \geq 0$. \item The class of fibrations is $\mathrm{Fib}$ is given by morphisms of complete curved absolute partial operads $f: \mathcal{P} \longrightarrow \mathcal{Q}$ such that $\widehat{\mathrm{B}}_\iota (f): \widehat{\mathrm{B}}_\iota(\mathcal{P}) \longrightarrow \widehat{\mathrm{B}}_\iota(\mathcal{Q})$ is a fibration of counital partial cooperads up to homotopy. \item The class of cofibrations $\mathrm{Cof}$ is given by morphisms of complete curved absolute partial operads which have the left lifting property against all morphism in $\mathrm{W} \cap \mathrm{Fib}$. \end{enumerate} \end{theorem}

 \begin{proof} In order to apply the right transfer theorem, we need to check that the acyclicity conditions of \cite[Section 2.5]{bergermoerdieck03} are satisfied.
-To the best of our knowledge, one can not do this by constructing a path-object in the category of complete curved absolute partial operads.
 Thus these conditions need to be checked by direct computation, as it is done in \cite[Section 10.5]{grignoulejay18}.
+The key point is to show that acyclic cofibrations of complete curved partial cooperads are precisely given by graded quasi-isomorphisms of Definition \ref{def: graded qi}.
+Then the result follows, as it is clear that the complete Cobar functor preserve small objects, and since these trivial cofibrations are stable under pushouts and sequential colimits.
 In is a straightforward but tedious exercise to check that the arguments used in \textit{loc.cit} generalize to our framework. \end{proof}

 \begin{Proposition} Let $f: (\mathcal{P},\gamma_\PP,d_\PP,\Theta_\PP) \longrightarrow (\mathcal{Q},\gamma_\Q,d_\Q,\Theta_\Q)$ be a morphism of complete curved absolute partial operads.
 If $f(n): \mathcal{P}(n) \longrightarrow \mathcal{Q}(n)$ is a degree-wise epimorphism, then it is a fibration.
 Thus all complete curved absolute partial operads are fibrant. \end{Proposition}